 As one of the only places on the planet where wild orangutans can still be seen, Borneo is a must-visit for animal lovers.
-For an adventurous couple’s getaway or honeymoon trip with a difference, there is plenty to do and see – with rainforests to explore, Mount Kinabalu to tackle, and plenty of wildlife to spot, along with many of diving spots and beautiful beaches to lounge on.
+For an adventurous getaway for two, or honeymoon trip with a difference, there is plenty to see and do – with rainforests to explore, Mount Kinabalu to tackle, and plenty of wildlife to spot (along with many diving spots and beautiful beaches to lounge on).

 Make sure to take a boat trip along Kinabatangan River for your best chance of seeing some of Borneo’s amazing wildlife, from monkeys and orangutans, to pygmy elephants and more!

 Fly To: Although Sandakan Airport is closer to sites such as the Kinabatangan River and Sepilok Sanctuary Orangutan Sanctuary, we recommend flying to Kota Kinabalu International Airport for more frequent, quicker and cheaper flights from Hong Kong.
 From here, you can make your way to the city of Sandakan via a short flight (45 minutes), or there is also a long scenic bus route (approx. 6 hours), that connects the two cities.

 Flight Time: 3 hours

 Best For: Couples who want more than just a beach holiday

 Sassy Tip: If you haven’t managed to spot orangutans in the wild, Sepilok Sanctuary gives you the chance to see them up close!

 Read more: Quick Flights From Hong Kong: 5 Adrenaline Filled Adventures